 While the ranking gives you a general overall view, look at the specific strengths and weaknesses of the organization.
 Design your self-mentoring plan with this knowledge of your system in mind.
-Don't set goals that cannot be realized through constraints in the organization.
-Know your system - this is critical in goal-setting and attainment of the goals.

 Getting Started: Self-Mentoring Steps

 Getting Started: Self-Mentoring Steps